twistedPan/Generative_Computer_Graphics/README.md

     // save positions of 64 points even spaced on a cirlce with radius 'radius' let circleArr = pointsOnCircle(0,0,0,radius,64);

-    // place elements on the current cirlce for (let j=0; j<64; j++) {
+    // place elements on the current circle for (let j=0; j<64; j++) {
         elements[i][j] = new Element(circleArr[j].x,circleArr[j].y,5,"circle")
     }